Antonio Canova: France and England

 By 1800, Canova was the most celebrated artist in Europe.
 He systematically promoted his reputation by publishing engravings of his works and having marble versions of plaster casts made in his workshop.
 He became so successful that he had acquired patrons from across Europe including France, England, Russia, Austria and Holland, as well as several members from different royal lineages, and prominent individuals.
 Among his patrons were Napoleon and his family, for whom Canova produced much work, including several depictions between 1803 and 1809.
-The most notable representations were that of Napoleon as Mars the Peacemaker, and Venus Victrix which was portrayal of Pauline Bonaparte.
+The most notable representations were that of Napoleon as Mars the Peacemaker, and Venus Victrix which was a portrayal of Pauline Bonaparte.

 Napoleon as Mars the Peacemaker had its inception after Canova was hired to make a bust of Napoleon in 1802.
 The statue was begun in 1803, with Napoleon requesting to be shown in a French General's uniform, Canova rejected this, insisting on an allusion to Mars, the Roman god of War.
 It was completed in 1806.
 In 1811, the statue arrived in Paris, but not installed; neither was its bronze copy in the Foro Napoleonico in Milan.
 In 1815, the original went to the Duke of Wellington, after his victory at Waterloo against Napoleon.